wadhwasumit/jktech/backend/document-service/README.md

 Found in the `auth-service` directory, this service is responsible for user authentication and authorization.
 It manages user credentials and issues tokens for session management.

-### Post Service
+### Document Service

-Situated in the `post-service` directory, this service handles all operations related to posts, including creation, retrieval, updating, and deletion.
+Situated in the `document-service` directory, this service handles all operations related to posts, including creation, retrieval, updating, and deletion.

 ---